-We are in a period where the workforce is being disrupted by technology.
+We are in a period where technology is disrupting our workforce.
 The skills we believe we need, familiarity with technology, are hard to find.
 We have displaced many workers who have not been able to gain the skills to work side-by-side with intelligent machines.
-Those workers are, mostly obsolete.
+Those workers are mostly obsolete.

 Culture Trumps Everything

 Need we stop there?
-What if we hire for attitude (culture fit, values) and find our own way to train for the machine age aptitude?
+What if we hire for attitude (culture fit, values) and find our way to train for the machine age aptitude?
 Won’t we be better off in the long run?
-When we meet that person who shares our values, is willing and able to learn new skills and is obviously a team player, then why not hire them right away before someone else does?
+When we meet that person who shares our values, is willing and able to learn new skills, and is obviously a team player, then why not hire them right away before someone else does?
 Peter Salvati stated that for him, doing exactly that turned out to be a competitive advantage.
 Why not for you too?